-Job used the question above to show how sad he was that he did not die as soon as he was born.
+Job used the question above to show deep emotion.
+This rhetorical question expresses how sad he was that he did not die as soon as he was born.
 He wished that he had not lived.

 And why has it happened to me that the mother of my Lord should come to me?
 (Luke 1:43 ULB)